therise3107/rails_devise_with_mail/README.md

     rails s

-and enjoy you newly  created site
+and enjoy your newly created site

 created by Lalit Yadav